h3abionet/h3agwas/README.md

 2. Installing the pipeline
 3. A quick start example
 4. The Nextflow configuration file
-8. Advanced options: Docker, PBS, Singularity, Amazon EC2
+5. Running the workflow in different environments and Advanced options: Docker, PBS, Singularity, Amazon EC2
-9. Dealing with errors
+6. Dealing with errors
-10. Auxiliary Programs
+7. Auxiliary Programs
+8. Acknowledgement, Copyright and general

-#1.
-Features
+# 1. Features

 ##  Goals of the h3agwas pipeline